 Fill these five BPA-free water bottles with up to have a week’s worth of water and have them conveniently waiting for you in the fridge.
 The lightweight bottles are easy to grab-and-go, and the bright patterns are sure to brighten up your office desk.

-Buy now: Reduce, $20 for 5 bottles plus storing tray
+Buy now: Houzz, $20 for 5 bottles plus storing tray

 If you’re still concerned about BPA and the possible chemicals that could leach from a plastic bottle, opt for stainless steel.
 These bottles are constructed from culinary-grade stainless steel and are non-reactive, meaning they won’t shed harmful toxins when filled with H2O.
 However, be mindful not to confuse these canteens with their aluminum cousins.